Muhammad-Yousef/Wattary-Core/Core/Memory/Readme.md

    1. table name.
 Ex: air_con_DS.
    2. a dictionary of columns and the values you want.
 Ex: {'o_val': 33, 'in_val': 22}.

- - and returning 1 value:
+ - and returning 2 values:
    1. code.
 Ex: 201.
+   1. the inserted id.

    code meaning: